moose-c/Hyde-Platform/README.md

 # Hyde Platform
-This repository contains the code that was used to create the Hyde Platform, used to display the data from the HYDE (History Database of the Global Environment)
+This repository contains the code that was used to create the Hyde Platform, a platform which displays the data from the HYDE model (History Database of the Global Environment).
+This markdown explains the structure of the final product and how to run this application.
+For documentation on the development process, read [Development-process.md](Development-Process.md).
+For a more extensive explanation of each component, read the documenation within that component.

 ## Structure
 In the **prototype** folder, different components of the project can be found.
 The following are currently implemented:
-1) Apache: contains unfinished trials for an appache application.
-Should be ignored by the reader
+1) **ncWMS**: Contain all elements neccessary for publishing the netcdf files from the HYDE project
-2) **timeseries-backend**: contain construction and filling of postgres database with information related to the timeseries, and an API capable of sharing this data.
-Contains a readme.md which should be read carefully, since this is an importent part of the project.
+2) **timeseries-backend**: Contain construction and filling of postgres database with information related to the timeseries, and an API capable of sharing this data.
-3) timeseries-website: contains a rudementary website for displaying data from the timeseries-backend.
-Can also be ignored
+3) **timeseries-website**: Contains a rudementary website for displaying data from the timeseries-backend.
+Not used in later stages of tthe project
-4) **website**: contains a functioning website, displaying a map and capable of displaying timeseries using the API from timeseries-backend.
-Also contains a readme.md which should be read carefully.
+4) **website**: Contains a website displaying a map and capable of displaying timeseries using the API from timeseries-backend.

-(In the **documentation** folder information on all steps of the process can be found.
-The -raw markdown file contain a diary style, more utilitation rough notes on the process, whereas the other files contain a more reader friendly walkthrough of the process. )

 ## Setup